FAQ

 Coccidial oocysts are the vegetative life stage of the parasite causing coccidiosis .
 Outside the body they are very hard to kill with disinfectants.
 This is why typically farmers mix coccidiostats in with the feed to kill the parasite inside the animal when it is more susceptible.
 We advise not to treat drinking water with Halamid or any other disinfectant, while dosing medication, including coccidiostats.

 Yes HALAMID can be fogged.
 It a typical procedure you mix 10% HALAMID in a water + fogging agent mixture.
-Thermofoggers can be used to disinfect barns or for general airdisinfection.
-Examples of suitable thermofoggers would be:
+Thermofoggers can be used to disinfect barns or for general airdisinfection

 HALAMID® is registered under BPR, Group 1, product types (PT) 2, 3, 4 and 5.
 PT 3 concerns all veterinary hygiene including poultry barns and all equipment used.